 California has set itself far-reaching, fast-tracked goals for energy efficiency and stemming climate change — goals that can lead the way to new thinking and practices around the globe.
 But how can California bring together bold ideas, solid research, and ultimate solutions to meet its vision for the future?

 The California Institute for Energy and Environment (CIEE) is a linchpin in meeting this challenge.
-Based in the University of California, we initiate, plan, manage, and administer public-interest energy research.
+Based in the University of California, we conduct public-interest energy research, and initiate, plan, manage, and administer high-impact research programs with experts at UC, other universities, government, industry, and nonprofits.
 We partner with the California Energy Commission, the California Public Utilities Commission, the U.S. Department of Energy, utilities, and other research sponsors to help form the agenda for research in energy science, technology, and policy — identifying the most critical avenues on the complex route to California’s energy goals.
-CIEE then brings to bear the expertise of world-class researchers, from UC and around the country, to do the innovative work that will pave the way to California’s success.
+CIEE then brings to bear the expertise of its world-class researchers, and those from UC and around the country, to do the innovative work that will pave the way to California’s success.

 And what is success for CIEE?
 Our aim is to advance promising technologies and practices, field-test them with our partners, and nurture them to wide-scale use by consumers, business, and industry, in California and beyond — moving steadily toward meeting California’s energy goals.

-CIEE is a branch of the University of California Energy Institute.
+Headquartered at the UC Berkeley campus, CIEE is a branch of the Berkeley Energy and Climate Institute.